sahildave/Search-View-Layout/README.md

     ```

-~~2.
-The default height of the view is `120dp` which is also present in the dimens.xml file as
+2. The default height of the view is `120dp` which is also present in the dimens.xml file as
     ``` xml
     <dimen name="search_view_layout_approx_height">120dp</dimen>
     ```
-    You can use it for adding margin on top of your main content layout.~~
+    You can use it for adding margin on top of your main content layout.

-*Updated in project but not release yet.*

 ## DEMO